damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 If you use issues, you probably have a lot of them.
 So we've had the ability to search and filter issues based on different attributes in GitLab.
-With 8.16, we've re-designed that interface to be more natural and intuitive, and modernized the look along the way.
+With 8.16, we've redesigned that interface to be more natural and intuitive, and modernized the look along the way.
 This will also allow us to expand search and filtering with more powerful features in the future.